PhysicsTeacher.in

 Net work is Wnet (or just W) = Win – Wout

-See also Numerical problems on the first law of thermodynamics
+See also Numerical based on the Efficiency of a heat engine - solved

 Scroll to top